Links on Android Authority may earn us a commission. Learn more.

 Fitbit Premium sleep features

 They can give you valuable insight into what is giving you sleep troubles.
 Your sleeping heart rate, for example, should typically be lower than your resting heart rate during the day.
 If it climbs during your REM sleep stages, it might mean you were having nightmares even if you don’t remember them the next day.
 On the other hand, restlessness gives you an idea of how much you toss and turn in your sleep.
 The less you toss and turn, the better your quality of sleep and the more rested you feel on the next day.

 How to improve your Fitbit Sleep Score and your habits

 The National Sleep Foundation also recommends avoiding afternoon naps, having a relaxing bedtime routine, and exercising regularly.
-On the other hand, Fitbit claims exercising earlier in the day will have a positive effect on your sleep.
+On the other hand, Fitbit claims exercising earlier in the day will positively affect your sleep.
 It also recommends tracking your caffeine intake and using the Relax app to wind down before going to bed.